SteveDaulton/tlp-battery-boost/README.md

 ## Security Notes

+Authentication is managed by `sudo`, and the temporary variable holding the password is cleared (reference removed) immediately after authentication.

-- Your password is only used for initial sudo authentication and is immediately cleared.
+- Your password is only used for initial sudo authentication.
-- Your password is never written to disk.
+- Your password is never logged, transmitted, or written to disk.
-- The sudo session is cleared and privileges are revoked on exit.
+- `sudo` privileges are revoked on exit using `sudo --remove-timestamp`.
 - No network connections are made - everything runs locally.

 ## Troubleshooting